open-edge-insights/video-ingestion/README.md

             Example Pipeline to connect to basler camera with serial number 22573664 :
             `"capture_streams":"pylonsrc serial=22573664 imageformat=yuv422 exposure=3250 interpacketdelay=1500 ! videoconvert ! appsink"`

+        * In case frame read is failing when multiple basler cameras are used, use the interpacketdelay property to increase the delay between the transmission of each packet for the selected stream channel.
+Depending on the number of cameras used an appropriate delay can be set.

+            Example Pipeline to increase the interpacket delay to 3000 (default value for interpacket delay is 1500):
+            `"capture_streams":"pylonsrc imageformat=yuv422 exposure=3250 interpacketdelay=3000 ! videoconvert ! appsink"`

         * To work with monochrome Basler camera, please change the image format to `mono8` in the Pipeline.

             Example Pipeline to connect to monochrome basler camera with serial number 22773747 :